 Due to the changing landscape of the world of work due to the impact of Covid-19, many big, multi-national companies offer virtual work experience programmes.
-You can research these as part of your preparation and should you be intending to apply for a virtual programme, you will need to let Miss Rickaby know as your paperwork requirements will be slightly different.
+You can research these as part of your preparation and should you be intending to apply for a virtual programme, you will need to let Miss Rickaby know.